-The most recent accounts from Australia are full of interest.
+THE most recent accounts from Australia are full of interest.
 The condition of the colony is very singular, a sort of Midas starving on a pile of gold.
 The Session of the Legislative Council of New South Wales was opened on the 6th July.
-Its attention was directed to the defence of the colony by fortify. ing Sydney Harbour and raising volunteer corps.
+Its attention was directed to the defence of the colony by fortifying Sydney Harbour and raising volunteer corps.
 The finances of the colony are very prosperous, there being a large increase of revenue.
 A number of social measures were contemplated, such as facilitating immigration, and the transit by railway, providing for the public health and education, and amending the law of marriage, which is on a most unsatisfactory footing.
-All this sounds well, but when one looks a little deeper that practically the condition of the colony is most deplorable. learn----
+All this sounds well, but when one looks a little deeper that practically the condition of the colony is most deplorable.
+We learn-

 "That all regular industry is suspended.
-On a moderate computation, half the sheep in the province are inthere are not hands to apply it, and no one knows how far the pest will go.
-Hay is sold by weight at the price of lump sugar.
+On a moderate computation, half the sheep in the province are infected with a disease which spoils both the flesh and the wool, and, though an effectual cure has been discovered. there are not hands to apply it, and no one knows how far the pest will go.
+Hay is sold by weight at the price of hump sugar.
 Vegetables of all kinds are a luxury confined to the rich.
 Wheat is very dear.
 There is no milk to be got.
 The rising generation are sickening and pining on a diet of beef and brandy-and-water.
 The hospitals are as ill off as the nurseries, and appeals are made to the charitable public to send a few vegetables for the patients who most require them.
 A railway, of which only 16 miles have been attempted, can scarely be finished so far from the difficulty of obtaining sufficient funds in the present high price of labour.
 The carriage of goods 180 miles to the diggings costs eight times as much as their freight from London to Sydney.
-There are found in the country, at every accessible distances, coal, iron, and copper, and vines and olives will flourish there; but coals are from 71. to 81.
-10s. a ton-a price that puts steam navigation from Sydney to England out of the question ; and all the other Australian products mentioned exist only in name.
-They are not actually extracted from the soil, or grown upon it, for want of difficult; the representatives of O tago were nine made the distinction between the educated and the un- hands.
+There are found in the country, at every accessible distances, coal, iron, and copper, and vines and olives will flourish there; but coals are from 71. to 81, 10s, a ton-a price that puts steam navigation from Sydney to England out of the question ; and all the other Australian products mentioned exist only in name.
+They are not actually provinces being so great, and means of transit so extracted from the soil, or grown upon it, for want of difficult; the representatives of Otago were nine hands.
 The garden vegetables and fruit consumed in weeks on their passage.
-The Governor's speech the country are in cases marked 'Pavement, Finsbury.'
+The Governor's speech educated classes.
+If we would not have national schools | the country are in cases marked ' Pavement, Finsbury.'
 Meanwhile the difficulties created by gold reach the diggers themselves.
 The majority are unsuccessful, and starve under the dearth produced by the abundance of the metal.
 Hence there is actually pauperism at the diggings, and a poor-rate will soon have to be collected from the very mouths of the pits.
-In the midst of fabulous wealth there is the direst destitution, and Bendigo and Ballarat contain as much misery as our own union workhouses.
-There is to be a grand display of Australian produce at the forth coming Paris Exhibition; but the Parisians are warned against concluding that Australia actually does what it can do.
-It can do everything, but the only thing it does is finding gold, and that in a manner so clumsy and rough that the Chinese immigrants, of whom there is an immense number, make their fortunes out of the refuse thrown aside by British diggers.
+In the midst of fabulous wealth there is the direct destitution, and Bendigo and Ballarat contain as much misery as our own union workhouses.
+There is to be a grand display of Australian produce at the forthcoming Paris Exhibition; but the Parisians are warned against concluding that Australia actually does what it can do.
+It can do everything, but the only thing it does is finding gold, and that in a manner so clumsy and rough that the Chinese immigrants, of whom there is an immense number, make their fortunes out of the refuse thrown aside by British diggers.'